Skip to content

 Jan Lamprecht’s Hollow Earth

-Add to this that the internal wall of any cavity inside our planet is likely to repel itself due to electrostatic charge, we get the possibility that the atmospheric pressure at the core of our planet may be relatively low.
+The internal wall of any cavity inside our planet is likely to repel itself due to electrostatic charge.

-There will be enormous pressure in the wall surrounding such a cavity.
-Gravity pushing in towards the center and electrostatic repulsion pushing the other way will put the shell under enormous stress.
-However, the pressure in the cavity itself may be low enough to allow for a gas filled core.
+There will be enormous pressure in the wall surrounding such a cavity, but the pressure in the cavity itself may be low enough to allow for a gas filled core.

 Cross section of a hollow planet with internal electrostatic pressure

-This means that planets can be modeled as being at their most dense at some distance from the center, after which they become less dense.
+This means that planets can be modeled as being at their most dense at the surface, and least dense at their core.

-When Jan Lamprecth wrote his paper on hollow planet seismology vs. solid Earth seismology, he noted that this kind of planets will yield the easiest and most straight forward explanation for seismic data.
+When Jan Lamprect wrote his paper on hollow planet seismology vs. solid Earth seismology, he noted that this kind of planets will yield the easiest and most straight forward explanation for seismic data.

-Jan Lamprect concluded therefore that Earth is hollow, with a low density interior wrapped in a high density crust.
+Jan Lamprect concluded therefore that Earth is hollow, with a low density interior and a high density crust, exactly as expect from our analysis.

-Furthermore, a gas filled hollow at the center of our planet would make it all the more easy to explain the expanding Earth.
-With a gas filled hollow, there is no need to have a great deal of new matter being synthesized for expansion to occur.
-The gas will simply expand to fill the growing internal cavity.
+Furthermore, a gas filled hollow at the center of our planet makes it easier to argue for an expanding Earth.
+We no longer need new matter to be synthesized for expansion to occur.
+The gas filled core will simply expand to fill the growing internal cavity.

 I’ll attempt to retype those comments.